akhasoft/Yakhont/README.md

 String weaverConfigFiles = null, pkg = android.defaultConfig.applicationId
 boolean weaverDebug = false, weaverAddConfig = true

-afterEvaluate {         // optional; used only for AARs / JARs (like 'Retrofit') weaving
+afterEvaluate {         // optional; used for AARs / JARs weaving only
     Set<File> libs = new HashSet<File>()
     // you may want to use only some configurations ('cause of same classes in different libraries)
+    //   if some class to weave exists in more than one library - all these libraries will be weaved
     // most of the time '<prefix>CompileClasspath' is enough configurations.each { if (it.canBeResolved) it.each { libs.add(it) } }
     akha.yakhont.weaver.Weaver.makeClassMap(libs, weaverDebug)